Application Deadline: January 31, 2023

 Explanation & Guidelines

 The Illinois Native Plant Society Research Grant was developed to promote the conservation of Illinois native plants and communities through scientific research.

 Research grants are available for funds up to $3000 each.

 INPS also acknowledges the Central Chapter’s contribution to the Research Grant Program to help fund a successful project to be implemented all or largely in the central Illinois region.
 (For a listing of the counties in the Central Chapter’s region, see https://illinoisplants.org/central-chapter-grant-info/).

 1. Any person, institution or group conducting research on Illinois native plants can apply, with the exception of Illinois Native Plant Society State Officers and Board members.
-Only one Research Grant or Survey Grant award will be given to any applicant.
+Only one Research Grant award will be given to any applicant.

 2. Eligible research projects may include studies on Illinois native plants and communities (including those that are threatened or endangered), such as life history, reproductive biology, demography, genetics, comparative site inventories, community ecology, ecological interactions, and threat impacts.

 3. Laboratory projects involving native plants are eligible.

 4. Projects focused on research relating to education about or restoration of native plants and plant communities, including the effects of management practices, will be considered.
 However INPS funds cannot be used for restoration projects, including seeds, plants, supplies or equipment, unless as an essential part of a research project).